Canadian Militia: Legacy

 The two Canadian Army components that were previously PAM and NPAM were renamed following World War II as Canadian Army Regular Force and Canadian Army Reserve Force respectively.
 However, in 1954, the Reserve Force was once again renamed Canadian Army (Militia) as a result of the Kennedy Report on the Reserve Army.
-Following the unification of the Canadian Armed Forces in 1968, the Canadian Army became Mobile Command, with its reserve component becoming Mobile Command (Reserve).
+Following the unification of the Canadian Armed Forces in 1968, the Canadian Army became Mobile Command, with its reserve component becoming Mobile Command (Reserve), while the military districts were renamed from Militia Groups to become Militia Districts, a designation retained until 1991.

 In 1993, Mobile Command (Reserve) was renamed Land Force Command (Reserve), changing its name to match its Regular Force counterparts (also renamed Land Force Command).
 In 2011, the service elements of the Canadian Armed Forces reverted to their pre-1968 names, with Land Force Command (Reserve) reverting its name to the Canadian Army Reserve.

-Since the unification of the armed forces in 1968, the term militia has not been used to formally describe a Canadian military force.
-However, the term is used colloquially in Canada in reference to the Canadian Army Reserve.
+The term militia is still used colloquially in Canada in reference to the Canadian Army Reserve.